 Sponsored post by mirum shopper.
 All opinions are my own. #partner

 It's possible you already know this about me, but if you don't, then I'll tell you now.
 I am silly.
-I delight in wheeze-laughing or getting someone else to spontaneously wheeze laugh.
+I delight in wheeze-laughing or getting someone else to spontaneously gut guffaw.
 I use humor for both personal entertainment purposes and for random outbursts with any audience I can find.
 Have you ever watched "Inside Out?"
 My goofball island game is strong.

 I especially become silly when doing things I'm not sure how to do.

 Back-to-school shopping is an unsure event for me.
 I was a homeschool mom for 6 years.
 School shopping used to be the playground at which I made my own rules.
 There weren't time constraints or specifications.
 If I needed a folder I picked a folder.
 Each kid got the same thing.
 Homeschooling is cool like that.
 For reasons that I can't explain here, God called us to put our kids in public school last year.
 It was the hardest decision ever, but we knew God was leading us in that direction, so we followed.